I found another project I could contribute to.

 Humbling experience

-Here’s why I’m writing an article about it.
+Here’s why I’m writing this article.